 Results show no coding difference in RA configuration and 0.01% BD-rate loss in LDB configuration.

-It was requested in BoG to combine this test with the adopted method for TPM storage from JVET-O0411, Test B. This is reported in Test 3, where results over VTM5.0+JVET-O0411 Test B show that there is BD-rate loss of 0.01% in RA and should be around 0.04% in LDB.
+It was requested in BoG to combine this test with the adopted method for TPM storage from JVET-O0411, Test B. This is reported in Test 3, where results over VTM5.0+JVET-O0411 Test B show that there is BD-rate loss of 0.01% in RA and 0.04% in LDB.

 Problem Statement